steima/vimrc/README.md

 This configuration contains VIM plugins which are managed through the [pathogen.vim](https://github.com/tpope/vim-pathogen) package/plugin manager for VIM.
 Pathogen installs an autoload VIM plugin to `.vim/autoload` which then in turn loads all plugins found in `.vim/bundles`.
 Bundles can either be pulled from GIT repositories or from the [vim.org scripts library](http://www.vim.org/scripts).

 The list of managed scripts in `.vim/bundles` is maintained through the `.vim/update_bundles` Ruby script.
 Which was originally stolen from [Patrick Debois](http://www.jedi.be/blog/2011/12/05/puppet-editing-like-a-pro/) and [Tammer Saleh](http://tammersaleh.com/posts/the-modern-vim-config-with-pathogen/).

+## Prerequisites

+This tool quite obviously requires vim.
+A current version of bash but also a ruby installation.